To hear my heart story, we first have to go back to 1994 when I was diagnosed with Non-Hodgkins Lymphoma at 24 (almost 25).

 The risk of organ damage was never mentioned to me.
 I now see it makes sense, since the chemo damaged my reproduction very quickly.
 Why not other organs, too?

 I received my CRT-D device in 2017 when my EF dropped to 30%.
 My list of heart pills has grown to 6 different medications over the years.
 From the time of my heart disease diagnosis, I had been searching for information and support online, but receiving my CRTD inspired me to start my own FB group called “Canadian Women with Medical Heart Issues.”
 I’m grateful that lead me to HeartLife Foundation and many other opportunities.

 As of 2019 my EF now is about 25%.
 The biggest physical challenge is fatigue.
 A recent breathing stress test shows I have a diminished breathing capacity (I am at approximately 50%) so I struggle with shortness of breath as well.
 It has been a pretty quick slide from Heart Disease to Heart Failure for me.
-When I was originally diagnosed my cardiologist thought I would be stable for 5 years or so, but unfortunately that was not to be my story.
+When I was originally diagnosed my cardiologist thought I would be stable for 5 years or so, but unfortunately, that was not to be my story.
 I am borderline for consideration for advanced therapy (transplant).
-I am hopeful this can be keep at bay for a few more years with medications, exercise, diet & stress management BUT if the time comes it’s comes.
-With the support of family, friends and on-line communities like HeartLife and Canadian Women with Medical Heart Issues, I will preserver.
+I am hopeful this can be kept at bay for a few more years with medications, exercise, diet & stress management BUT if the time comes it comes.
+With the support of family, friends and online communities like HeartLife and Canadian Women with Medical Heart Issues, I will persevere.